Cheapest electricity plans in Australian Capital Territory

 Average electricity rates in Australian Capital Territory are approximately 25.8c/kWh, with an average daily supply charge of $0.95.
 Average annual bills are around $1,310.

-• How do I find the cheapest electricity plan for my home in Australian Capital Territory?
+• How do I find a competitive electricity plan for my home in Australian Capital Territory?

 Use our free comparison tool and enter your postcode.
-You can compare current plans from retailers available in your area, sorted by estimated cost for your usage level.
+You can review current plans from retailers available in your area, filtered by estimated cost for your usage level.